 As a child growing up I remember some important conversations that did not occur.
 One subject was my body including going to the bathroom which was never explained.
-Imitating my role models did not provide correct and safe knowledge to live by.
-I have observed their ideals and beliefs to be projected onto me and the next generations, often with nobody asking questions of how or why.
+Imitating my broken role models did not provide correct and safe knowledge to live by.
+I have observed their ideals and beliefs to be projected onto me and the next generations, often with no one asking questions of how or why.

 Having survived life and learned much along the way I’m amazed to witness the dearth of proper education fed to all; even worse, the public still following the authorities including those in my profession, never questioning what they hear.